 It is a 3 year course that runs for 6 months of the year.
 Participants are only required to commit to one year at a time.

 The course centres around relationship to ourselves and other.
 Once the year begins the group is closed to newcomers so that women can really get to know each other and travel together.
 Many women find that working with a group of women who share and support their journey is one of the most nourishing aspects of the course.

 The goal of the course is to deepen intimacy with yourself and your inner wisdom through daily practice.
 The backbone of the practice is the Butterfly mudra practice and in addition we will learn other sister practices to bring greater freedom and awareness of our being-ness.
-The course includes, yoga, movement, mudra, yoga nidra, poetry, voice, creative enquiry and partner work.
-Since each woman is unique you will each gravitate to different aspects of the practice and over time you can uncover a personal practice that is perfect for you and one that can evolve with your life.
+Since each woman is unique each person will gravitate to different aspects of the practice and over time you can uncover a personal practice that is perfect for you and one that can evolve with your life.

 Many yoga and meditation practices opt for a sense of calm as the preferred state.
 But this kind of practice never fully satisfied me and inside I was longing for a practice space that liberated my emotional as well as all my physical expression.
 So this course creates a space where the emotional field is welcomed and visible as a vehicle to awakening.
 Sometimes we are in deep calm and silence, other times dancing wildly, laughter and tears are all welcome.
 Our stories can hold the doorway to our deep wisdom and guide us forwards in our own unique journey.